CreativePixels001/pixel-logistics-wms/ONCLICK_VALIDATION_REPORT.md

 # Onclick Function Validation Report

-This document lists all onclick handlers across the DLT WMS application and confirms they are properly defined.
+This document lists all onclick handlers across the Pixel Logistics WMS application and confirms they are properly defined.

 ## Create Receipt Page (create-receipt.html)